Broncos' Chubb 'surprised' to learn of torn ACL | Devdiscourse

 A day after an MRI revealed a partially torn ACL in his left knee, Denver Broncos linebacker Bradley Chubb told reporters Tuesday that he was as taken aback as anyone by the diagnosis.
 "Nobody was as surprised to know it was a partially torn ACL than myself," said Chubb, who got an MRI on Monday after waking up with some stiffness, which he thought was just post-game soreness.

 Chubb said the training staff checked his ACL on the sideline during Sunday's game against Jacksonville -- after he injured the knee early in the fourth quarter -- and that it was stable.
-"I felt comfortable enough to go back out there and play," he said Tuesday.
+"I felt comfortable enough to go back out there and play," he said Tuesday, hours before being placed on injured reserve.

 Chubb returned and finished the game, playing every snap on the Jaguars' game-winning drive.
 He strip-sacked quarterback Gardner Minshew on the second play of the drive, but the sack was negated by a roughing-the-passer penalty on Von Miller for a hit after Minshew had recovered the fumble and thrown a pass.
 Drafted fifth overall by Denver in 2018, Chubb had 12 sacks, 21 QB hits and 60 tackles (14 for loss) as a rookie.
 Through four games this year, he had one sack, six QB hits and 21 tackles (five for loss).